-Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas and Washington are considered by many to be the traditional "community property states."
+Texas, Arizona, California, Idaho, Louisiana, Nevada, New Mexico and Washington are considered by many to be the traditional "community property states."
 Unlike most of the other states (collectively referred to in this outline as the "common law states"), the marital property laws of most of these states have their historical and legal origins in civil law jurisdictions, like France, Spain and Mexico.
 Washington and Idaho have a different history.
-Oklahoma briefly experimented with community property laws in the 1940s, and Wisconsin enacted the Uniform Marital Property Act in the 1980s.
+Oklahoma briefly had community property in the 1940s, and Wisconsin enacted the Uniform Marital Property Act in the 1980s.
 This uniform act codifies many basic community property principles and places Wisconsin in the community property category.
-Alaska has an elective community property system.
-Tennessee passed its Community Property Trust Act in 2010 which allows married couples to convert their property to "community property" by conveying their property into a community property trust arrangement.
-Puerto Rico is also a community property jurisdiction.
-Currently, other states, like North Carolina and Florida, are considering legislation that would allow their residents to "opt in" to a community property-type system.
+Puerto Rico and Guam are also community property jurisdictions.
 For a historical perspective of the community property regimes, see W.S.
-McLanahan, Community Property Law in the United States (1982); and William Q. DeFuniak and Michael J. Vaughan, Principles of Community Property (2nd Ed.
+McLanahan, Community Property Law in the United States (1982), and William Q. DeFuniak and Michael J. Vaughan, Principles of Community Property (2nd Ed.
 1971).